 Under Cook’s leadership, Apple’s stock shares increased by a massive 80%, outperforming all its predecessors.
 Cook, however, has repeatedly credited his success to Apple’s employees, as a ‘Level 5’ leader understands that the achievement of an organization is the result of the combined efforts of each individual.
 Unlike Jobs, who micro-managed, Cook behaves much more like a coach who trusts his players, which allows him to motivate Apple’s employees by empowering them to reach their true potential.
 As a result, the current CEO has achieved a level of stability in Apple’s senior management ranks that no one thought possible.

-Jim Collins affirm that ‘Level 5’ leaders understand that “the primary job of leadership is to make everyone a leader in their own job.”
+Jim Collins affirms that ‘Level 5’ leaders understand that “the primary job of leadership is to make everyone a leader in their own job.”
 Tim Cook’s shunning public adulation combined with his shy but fearless character allowed him to transform Apple from good to truly great.
 While Steve Jobs’s Apple was perhaps the most innovative and fascinating company ever founded, it is no secret that Jobs’s manipulative and egocentric leadership made the firm unstable and volatile.
 Tim Cook, on the other hand, made Apple not only the leading company in its industry, but also a dream place to work and be a part of.

 How Level 5 Leaders Make the Difference

 According to St. Augustine, “The first and final job of leaders is the attempt to serve the needs and the well-being of the people they lead.”
-By focusing on the good of its followers, leadership becomes a purpose-centered duty guided by the desire to serve others.
-As a result, leadership helps make sense of our environment by offering a sense of belonginess, identity, and stability in an otherwise ambiguous world.
+By focusing on the benefits of its followers, leadership becomes a purpose-centered duty guided by the desire to serve others.
+As a result, leadership helps make sense of our environment by offering a sense of belongingness, identity, and stability in an otherwise ambiguous world.

-While both charismatic and ‘Level 5’ leaders have their key differences as well as their similarities, there is no definite answer as to which style better enables leaders to serve their people.
+Let’s not forget that a successful organization needs all levels of leadership.
+Level 5 leaders still have their weaknesses, which they’re well aware of.
+In the end, while both charismatic and ‘Level 5’ leaders have their key differences as well as their similarities, there is no definite answer as to which style better enables leaders to serve their people.
 However, just as Daniel Goleman states, “leadership will never be an exact science.
 But neither should it be a complete mystery to those who practice it.”

 Yet, it is the way these two leadership styles use ambition that sets them apart.
 Unlike charismatic leaders, whose ambition is channeled towards themselves, ‘Level’ 5 leaders display a robust mixture of personal humility and professional will to direct their ambition towards their organization’s cause, not themselves.
 Consequently, ‘Level 5’ leaders are better equipped to lead their organizations.
-Even though they might not possess charismatic leaders’ alluring personality, ‘Level 5’ leaders’ motivate their people with inspired standards to seek collective rather than individual success.
+Even though they might not possess charismatic leaders’ alluring personalities, ‘Level 5’ leaders’ motivate their people with inspired standards to seek collective rather than individual success.

 ‘Level 5’ leaders separate themselves from other leaders by not only sharing the credit for their success with their people, but also by being the first to accept the blame for setbacks encountered along the way.
-Furthermore, they courageously face and accept brutal truths and realities – such as Tim Cook did when he succeeded the one-and-only Steve Jobs – and develop a discipline approach towards successfully overcoming adversity.
+Furthermore, they courageously face and accept brutal truths and realities – such as Tim Cook did when he succeeded the one-and-only Steve Jobs – and develop a disciplined approach towards successfully overcoming adversity.
 By focusing on identifying and including the right people to then decide on their mutual destination, ‘Level 5’ leaders powerfully propel their organizations in a noble and inspirational manner.